Optimize provisioned throughput cost in Azure Cosmos DB

 2. It's recommended to create the containers with higher throughput than expected and then scaling down as needed.

 3. It's recommended to use one of the native Azure Cosmos DB SDKs to benefit from automatic retries when requests get rate-limited.
-If you're working on a platform that is not supported and use Cosmos DB's REST API, implement your own retry policy using the x-ms-retry-after-ms header.
+If you’re working on a platform that isn't supported and use Azure Cosmos DB’s REST API, implement your own retry policy using the x-ms-retry-after-ms header.

 4. Make sure that your application code gracefully supports the case when all retries fail.